Best LIVE Ammo Deals Online >>>

 Most .410 handguns are marketed as self-defense weapons, which is actually quite controversial.

 For one, it doesn’t penetrate deeply.
-Your attacker will mostly get surface wounds without damage to anything too important.
+Your attacker will mostly get surface wounds without causing damage to anything too important.

 Bailiff 410 Rainbow Six